truera/trulens/trulens_eval/TECHDEBT.md

   This is because some objects are of interest despite being marked to exclude.
   Example: `RetrievalQA.retriever` in langchain.

-### other
+### Other

 - "HACK004" -- Outdated, need investigation whether it can be removed.

-- async/sync code duplication -- Many of our methods are almost identical duplicates due to supporting both async and synced versions.
-Having trouble with a working approach to de-duplicated the identical code.
+- ~~async/sync code duplication -- Many of our methods are almost identical duplicates due to supporting both async and synced versions.
+Having trouble with a working approach to de-duplicated the identical code.~~ Fixed.
+See `utils/asynchro.py`.

+- ~~"HACK008" -- async generator -- Some special handling is used for tracking
+  costs when async generators are involved.
+See `feedback/provider/endpoint/base.py`.~~ Fixed in endpoint code.

+- "HACK010" -- cannot tell whether something is a coroutine and need additional checks in `sync`/`desync`.